PRBEM/IRBEM-extras/var2hdf5/README.txt

     The value stored at the nominal location (e.g., /var/mylist) of a list variable is the list number (#) in /__list_#__/.
-    Attribute list_length specifies number of entries in list List item names are zero-based, zero-padded integers with enough depth to hold all entries.
-So a list with 10 entries will have items 0..9 and a list with 100 entries will have items 00..99 List items can be any type, including other lists
+    Attribute list_length specifies number of entries in list List item names are zero-based, zero-padded integers as strings with enough depth to hold all entries.
+So a list with 10 entries will have items "0".."9" and a list with 100 entries will have items "00".."99" List items can be any type, including other lists

 array: